 Jimmy Buffett is the prince of the beach.
 While he is all about having a good time and making the most out of his life (and yours), perhaps the song that best suits your drinking mood would be “Margaritaville”.
 While it is widely perceived that the song is meant to describe a guy who is living his whole life in a drunken haze, presumably by the ocean, it is also a song that just encourages a lifestyle that is free of the conventional anchors where you can just let go of the worry and the strife.
 Best drinking line:” Wasted away again in Margaritaville, Searchin’ for my lost shaker of salt.
 Some people claim that there’s a woman to blame, Now I think, – hell it could be my fault.”

 #2.
 “Red Solo Cup” – Toby Keith

 The second song from Country superstar Toby Keith finds a tribute to another important aspect of drinking, The Red Solo Cup.
 This party staple has finally gotten the recognition it deserves through this campy and cheeky track paying homage to the receptacle of so many good times.
 Keith talks at great length about all of the colors that Solo Cups might come in, but the only cup that he wants to use for “barbeques, tailgates, fairs and festivals” is the original red cup.
-The surprising popularity of this song, despite its often nonsensical lyrics, makes it an even better addition to your party playlist.
+The surprising popularity of this top drinking song, despite its often nonsensical lyrics, makes it an even better addition to your party playlist.
 Get the whole gang standing around the speakers and singing this best drinking line: Red Solo cup, I fill you up.
 Let’s have a party!”